Hey guys! As you know, my special focus in my practice is digestive health. For me, healing my gut changed everything!

 Just Another Fad?

-I kGfree2now it seems like everyone is talking about going “gluten-free” and critics accuse it of being the new “fat-free” fad.
+I know it seems like everyone is talking about going “gluten-free” and critics accuse it of being the new “fat-free” fad.
 And they are not entirely wrong.
 Food companies have indeed taken this opportunity to shell out tons of processed, sugary, crap food that are marketed as “gluten-free”.

 Don’t buy into it, folks.
 If you want to live a gluten-free lifestyle, stick to real, whole foods.
 If you do this you can’t lose.